Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 for a list of all operators.

 Lets create a set of five Cubes in the 3D View.
-First, delete the existing Cube object by selecting it and pressing :kbd:`X`
+First, delete the existing Cube object by selecting it and pressing :kbd:`X`.

 Try It Out!